Hellidon: Economic and social history

 Until the 1770s an open field system of farming prevailed.
 There were five such fields, mapped in 1726 as Further Field, Lower Field, Middle Field, Upper Field and Short Attle Field.
-In 1774 Parliament passed an enclosure act for Hellidon, for which it was surveyed in 1775.
+Parliament passed an inclosure act, the Hellidon Inclosure Act 1774 (14 Geo.
+3. c.
+108 Pr.), for which it was surveyed in 1775.
 There the earlier Middle Field was marked as Hill Field and Short Attle Field simply as Attle Field.

 On Windmill Hill a tower mill was built in the late 18th or early 19th century.
 By 1973 it was derelict, but it has since been restored as an ancillary building for the Windmill Vineyard planted around it.

 A Hellidon friendly society called the Institute, founded in 1805 still existed to mark its centenary in 1905.

 The earliest record of a post office is from 1847.
 The first postmaster was John Wells, who described himself as a shoemaker in the 1841 Census, but a shopkeeper in 1849.
 By 1854 he appeared as "Postmaster and Letter Receiver".

 The Grange, designed by William Butterfield and built for Rev. C. S. Holthouse, has a small core of an older house that Holthouse bought.
 The enlargement took place in 1850 and again in 1861.
 It is a Grade II* listed building.

 Hellidon's highest recorded population was 449 in 1861.

 In August 1904 a fire in Cox's Lane destroyed three thatched cottages.